ansible-collections/community.zabbix/docs/ZABBIX_AGENT_ROLE.md

     * unencrypted
     * psk
     * cert

 * `zabbix_agent_tlscafile`: Full pathname of a file containing the top-level CA(s) certificates for peer certificate verification.
+* `zabbix_agent_tlscertfile`: Full pathname of a file containing the agent certificate or certificate chain.
 * `zabbix_agent_tlscrlfile`: Full pathname of a file containing revoked certificates.
-* `zabbix_agent_visible_hostname` : Configure Zabbix visible name inside Zabbix web UI for the node.

-* `zabbix_agent_tlsservercertissuer`: Allowed server certificate issuer.
-* `zabbix_agent_tlsservercertsubject`: Allowed server certificate subject.
-* `zabbix_agent_tlscertfile`: Full pathname of a file containing the agent certificate or certificate chain.
 * `zabbix_agent_tlskeyfile`: Full pathname of a file containing the agent private key.
+* `zabbix_agent_tlspskfile`: Full pathname of a file containing the pre-shared key.
 * `zabbix_agent_tlspskidentity`: Unique, case sensitive string used to identify the pre-shared key.
-* `zabbix_agent_tls_subject`:  The subject of the TLS certificate.
 * `zabbix_agent_tlspskidentity_file`: Full pathname of a file containing the pre-shared key identity.
-* `zabbix_agent_tlspskfile`: Full pathname of a file containing the pre-shared key.
 * `zabbix_agent_tlspsk_secret`: The pre-shared secret key for the agent.
-* `zabbix_agent_tlspsk_auto`: Enables auto generation and storing of individual pre-shared keys and identities on clients.
-Is false by default.
-If set to true and if `zabbix_agent_tlspskfile` and `zabbix_agent_tlspsk_secret` are undefined, it generates the files `/etc/zabbix/tls_psk_auto.identity` and `/etc/zabbix/tls_psk_auto.secret`, which are populated by values automatically (identity is set to hostname, underscore and 4 random alphanumeric digits; secret is 64 random alphanumeric digits) in such a way that the values are generated once and are never overwritten.
+* `zabbix_agent_tlsservercertissuer`: Allowed server certificate issuer.
+* `zabbix_agent_tlsservercertsubject`: Allowed server certificate subject.
+* `zabbix_agent_tls_subject`:  The subject of the TLS certificate.
+* `zabbix_agent_visible_hostname` : Configure Zabbix visible name inside Zabbix web UI for the node.

 The results are stored in the Ansible variables `zabbix_agent_tlspskidentity` and `zabbix_agent_tlspsk_secret`, so that they may be used later in the code, for example with [zabbix_host](https://docs.ansible.com/ansible/latest/collections/community/zabbix/zabbix_host_module.html) to configure the Zabbix server or with `debug: msg:` to display them to the user.